 - 4. Enter your Amazon WorkSpaces credentials. - 5.
-Enter the Multi-Factor Authentication (MFA) Token. - (i) Multi-factor authentication is a proof of user identity which combines two different components (factors) that are independent from one another. - If you do not use multi-factor authentication, you still need to enter something in the MFA field, even when it is just a number or "1234".
+Enter the Multi-Factor Authentication (MFA) Token.

+(i) Multi-factor authentication is a proof of user identity that combines two different components (factors) that are independent of one another.

+If you do not use multi-factor authentication, you still need to enter something in the MFA field, even when it is just a number or "1234".
 Otherwise, no connection to Amazon WorkSpaces can be established.